Showing 1 - 1 OF 1

 The Navy-Marine Corps Relief Society operates a thrift shop on NAS I. It is a good resource for incoming personnel.
 Inexpensive household goods, such as towels, blankets, seasonal clothing, infant furniture and equipment, are usually available for a reasonable price.

 If you are arriving at Sigonella in early fall or winter, your express shipment should include winter clothes and blankets/comforters.
+Make sure to contact your Sponsor for more tips and information.
 Average winter temperatures vary between 40°F and 55°F. Temperatures can drop into the high 20s on rare occasions.
 A waterproof windbreaker is a must.
 Downpours are common during the winter months, along with driving wind that will happily turn your umbrella inside out.
 Summer is very hot and dry, occasionally reaching 104°F. Sicily will spoil you with amazingly beautiful beaches.

 Your express shipment also should include things for your comfort, while you are in housing awaiting the remainder of your household goods.
 Your household goods will require at least 60 days for delivery to Sicily from almost anywhere.
 Some shipments take 120 days to arrive.
 It is not common but it does happen.
 Plan for it by sending the next season's clothes, shoes and underclothes, sporting goods, swim wear, different toys, fans or heaters, cookware and dishes, towels, blankets, reading lamps, small electrical appliances, several months’ supply of special hair and eye care products or cosmetics, and a point of contact who will forward supplies to you.